Surgical-LVLM: Learning to Adapt Large Vision-Language Model for Grounded Visual Question Answering in Robotic Surgery: Conclusions

 \section{Conclusions}

 In this paper, we present Surgical-LVLM, a personalized vision-language model specifically designed for efficient grounded visual question answering in robotic surgery.
-The Surgical-LVLM leverages the specifically designed visual Perception LoRA to enable the model to understand complex visual-language surgical tasks.
+The Surgical-LVLM uses the specifically designed VP-LoRA to enable the model to understand complex visual-language surgical tasks.
 Additionally, we introduce a novel token interaction module to facilitate the critical language information emphasis.
 Our experimental results, conducted on multiple benchmarks, manifest the superiority of our proposed approach.
-However, deploying LVLMs in real-world surgical scenarios remains a long way off due to the need to thoroughly review the reliability and decision-making process of LVLMs in dynamic and unpredictable surgical environments to prevent potential risks.
-Therefore, future works shall highlight the need for ongoing research, ethical considerations, and robust safety mechanisms to realize the potential of foundation models in surgical applications.
+However, deploying LVLMs in real-world surgical scenarios remains a long way off due to the need to thoroughly review the reliability and decision-making process of LVLMs in dynamic and unpredictable surgical environments.
+Therefore, future works shall highlight the need for ethical considerations, and robust safety mechanisms to realize the potential of foundation models in surgical applications.